Drivers who suffer from hay fever during the summer months could be unknowingly fined up to £2,500>

 - Over 2,000 accidents every month are caused by sneezing or searching for tissues

 - Drivers could travel over 150 feet with their eyes closed, due to a sneeze

-It is reported that 18 million people suffer with hay fever in the UK and more than half of sufferers have admitted that symptoms affects their concentration levels whilst behind the wheel.
+It is reported that 18 million people suffer from hay fever in the UK and more than half of sufferers have admitted that symptoms affect their concentration levels whilst behind the wheel.